edhowland/vish/Syntax.md

 ## Atoms

 Vish has just a few atoms which are the result of computing an expression.
-Atoms can stand-alone, be assigned to a variable or passed as a parameter to a function.
+Atoms can stand-alone, be assigned to a variable or passed as a parameters to a function.

+- Booleans - 'true' and 'false'
 - Integers - integer literals like 0,1,22,999 .etc
 - Strings - strings can be quoted 2 ways
   - Single quoted strings: E.g. 'hello world'
   - Double quoted strings - E.g. "This is a double quoted string"
-- Symbols - identifiers with a trailing colon, like keys in JSON strings
+- Symbols - identifiers with a trailing colon, like keys in JSON strings.
+Symbols can be used as keys to objects.
 - lambdas - Anonymous functions : ->(arg) { :arg + 1 }
 - Blocks - small contained units of program statements.
+Blocks as atoms are lambdas with 0 parameters.

 Double quoted strings are also possible interpolated strings.